Informfully/Documentation/docs/source/recommenders.rst

 Recommender System
 ==================

-This documentation provides an outline and tutorial on how to use `Informfully Recommenders <https://github.com/Informfully/Recommenders>`_.
-We recommend you start getting familiar with the underlying data first.
-To do so, we prepared two overview pages.
-Please see the `article and item ID overview page <https://informfully.readthedocs.io/en/latest/compass.html>`_ for details on how to access and retrieve the relevant user/item IDs used in this tutorial.
-The IDs ted in the .

-.. note::

 This tutorial outlines the `Informfully Recommenders <https://github.com/Informfully/Recommenders>`_ repository.
 It can be used in combination with the Informfully platfrom or in a stand-alone fashion.

-  You can skip this introduction here for creating recommendations and go directly to the `item overview <https://informfully.readthedocs.io/en/latest/items.html>`_ to look at how entries must be stored.
-  Afterwards, see the `relevant documentation <https://informfully.readthedocs.io/en/latest/recommendations.html>`_ on how to forward your item lists to the Informfully front end if you are using your own recommender system.
+.. note::

+  If you want to use the built-in Informfully Recommenders, please visit this `tutorial page <https://informfully.readthedocs.io/en/latest/compass.html>`_ instead.

 Pipeline Overview
 -----------------